CliffracerX/Skyraptor-SS13/modular_skyraptor/modules/icspawning/readme.md

 ### Description:

 Adds a control click function to ghosts which allows an admin to spawn the player in via a supply pod or teleportation with effects, also adds a bluespace tech loadout and some bluespace tech items.
-Shamelessly ported from Skyrat-SS13/Skyrat-TG with some additional improvements like quirk support.
+Shamelessly ported from NovaSector with some additional improvements like quirk support.

 ### TG Proc Changes: